pal03377/master-thesis/thesis.typ

   image("figures/scalability-2.png", width: 90%),
   caption: [Required processing time for processing a feedback item on each of the methods in the first 49/50 submissions, with $m$ methods present in each of the submissions], ) <evaluationScalability2>

-// #figure(
+#figure(
-//   image("figures/scalability-3.png", width: 90%),
+  image("figures/scalability-3.png", width: 90%),
-//   caption: [Required processing time for processing a single feedback item in the first 49/50 submissions, with $l$ lines of code in the main method of each submission],
+  caption: [Required processing time for processing a single feedback item in the first 49/50 submissions, with $l$ lines of code in the main method of each submission], ) <evaluationScalability3>

-// ) <evaluationScalability3>
+During our test with varying method lengths in the submission, we could only test up to five lines of code.
+After that, the server's memory usage was too high, causing the Out Of Memory Killer process to shut down ThemisML.

 === Code Similarity Quality
 When using submissions that all include the same code, or change the name for one variable, ThemisML reliably suggests feedback from one of the submissions on all the others.